-Their impressive growth has yielded exciting projects — an upcoming book, a clothing line, and brand sponsorships on Instagram including Hinge, Urban Decay, and Tinder.
+Their impressive growth has yielded exciting projects — an upcoming book, a clothing line, a newly launched website, and brand sponsorships on Instagram including Hinge, Urban Decay, and Tinder.
 We sat down with Lola and Nicole to discuss brand partnerships, social media as a career, and the unique relationships between influencers and their fans.

 1. What were you both doing before you became meme influencers?
 How did you get started on Instagram?